dimakura/reforma/core/README.md

 ## Data sources

-Data source is a mechanism to send and receive data from backend service.
-Reforma supports two kind of data sources: collection and record.
+A data source is a mechanism to send and receive data from backend service.
+Reforma supports two kinds of data sources: collection and record.

 ### Collection data source

-Collection data source is a data source to operate on a collection of Reforma types.
+A collection data source is a data source to operate on a collection of data (of Reforma types).

 ```js
 const profilesDS = Reforma.createCollectionDataSource({